-- "Drop, Cover and Hold" under a table or desk or against an inside wall, not in a doorway, until the shaking stops. - After the shaking stops, check yourself and others for injuries and move toward the nearest exit or alternate exit. - · Evacuate the building. - Do not leave the area/campus without reporting your status to your instructor or supervisor.
+- "Drop, Cover and Hold" under a table or desk or against an inside wall not in a doorway until the - wall, not in a doorway, until the shaking stops.After the shaking stops, check yourself and others for injuries an - yourself and others for injuries and move toward the nearest exit or alternate exit. - Evacuate the building. - Do not leave the area/campus without reporting your status to your instructor or supervisor.